Raman Tuning

 In this release, a check is being implemented to prevent both operations from running simultaneously.
 The Raman tuning application imposes an OTDR lock at both ends of the fiber before the process starts and releases the same after the tuning is completed.

-When the OTDR scan is in progress, these conditions apply.
+When an OTDR scan is already in progress:

-• The Raman tuning only starts once the OTDR lock is acquired at both ends of the fiber.
+• Raman tuning starts only after OTDR lock is acquired at both ends of the fiber.

-Raman tuning is a sensitive operation that requires careful handling to avoid disrupting service and to maintain network integrity.
-Optical Safety Remote Interlock (OSRI) feature is used to safely disable the amplifier on the corresponding node (peer node) during the Raman tuning process.
-This is done to prevent any accidental exposure to high-power laser light.
+Raman tuning uses the Optical Safety Remote Interlock (OSRI) feature to safely disable the amplifier on the peer node during tuning.
+This reduces the risk of accidental exposure to high-power laser light.

 Note

-While Raman tuning is underway and traffic is blocked, only the OSC remains active.
+While Raman tuning is in progress and traffic is blocked, only the OSC remains active.

-At the transmission end of the span, a dedicated Raman probe laser, typically a distributed feedback (DFB) laser operating at a specific frequency (e.g., 191.1 THz), is combined with the outgoing optical channels.
-This DFB laser serves as a continuity check to ensure optical safety during the Raman tuning process.
+At the transmit end of the span, the system combines a dedicated Raman probe laser—typically a Distributed Feedback (DFB) laser operating at a defined frequency such as 191.1 THz—with the outgoing optical channels.
+This probe laser provides a continuity check to support optical safety.

-At the receiving end, several wavelengths in the range of 1424 nm to 1495 nm are injected in the direction opposite to the signal propagation.
-These wavelengths are used to provide Raman amplification for both C-band and L-band optical channels.
+At the receive end, the system injects multiple wavelengths in the 1424 nm to 1495 nm range opposite to signal propagation.
+These wavelengths provide Raman amplification for both C-band and L-band channels.